 Please submit an electronic version of your essay as a single attachment to an email that contains the following information

 - affiliation (rank and dissertation director, if applicable)

 - title of the paper

 - snail mail and email address

-Send the submission by email to Elsie B. Michie, NAVSA Executive Secretary, at email@example.com.
+Send the submission by email to Elsie Michie email@example.com.

-The winning paper will be selected according to the same criteria as the Gray Award: 1) Potential significance for Victorian studies; 2) Quality and depth of scholarly research and interpretation; 3) Clarity and effectiveness of presentation.
+The winning paper will be selected based on the following criteria: 1) potential significance for Victorian studies; 2) quality and depth of scholarly research and interpretation; and 3) clarity and effectiveness of presentation.
 The judges will choose one essay for the award and may also choose two honorary runners-up.
-A decision will be made by the time of the Winter newsletter.
-The Award winner will receive $250 and a year's free NAVSA membership (including a subcription to Victorian Studies).
+The prize winner will receive $250 and a year's free NAVSA membership (including a subscription to Victorian Studies).
 If the judges are deadlocked, the final decision will be made by the NAVSA Executive Committee.

 winner: Rebecca Jayne Hildebrand, Columbia U, “Middlemarch's Medium: Description, Sympathy, and Realism's Ambient Worlds”